softwarefactory-project/sf-operator/doc/user/nodepool_config_repository.md

 - qcow2_type: is a boolean specifying if the built image format is `qcow2`.
 - raw_type: is a boolean specifying if the built image format is `raw`.

+!!! note
-> Zuul needs to authenticate via SSH onto Virtual Machines spawned from built cloud images.
+    Zuul needs to authenticate via SSH onto Virtual Machines spawned from built cloud images.
 Thus, the Zuul SSH public key should be added as an authorized key for the user Zuul will connect to.
 The Zuul SSH public key is available on the `nodepool-builder` into the file
     `/var/lib/zuul-ssh-key/pub`.
 A cloud image build playbook can read that file to prepare a cloud image.

 Finally we need an `inventory.yaml` file.
 It must be defined into `nodepool/dib-ansible/inventory.yaml`: